 No individual Signs of Safety trainer or consultant can easily defend the name and brand Signs of Safety®.
-Resolutions is the business of Andrew Turnell and is best placed to register and secure the Signs of Safety approach and brand.
+Elia is the business of Andrew Turnell and is best placed to register and secure the Signs of Safety approach and brand.
 Steve Edwards is in full support of this undertaking.
-By registering and actively defending the Signs of Safety brand, along with who can and cannot deliver commercial training and consultancy, Resolutions will increase the value of businesses of all Signs of Safety consultants and trainers.
+By registering and actively defending the Signs of Safety brand, along with who can and cannot deliver commercial training and consultancy, Elia will increase the value of businesses of all Signs of Safety consultants and trainers.

 Licensed Signs of Safety trainers and consultants will command a rare and precious resource.
 Signs of Safety licensing will increase the value of the services delivered by licensed trainers and consultants; consequently, their business turnover will increase.
 In this context, it will be a relatively straightforward process to increase fees to cover the 15% levy.

-- Provides Resolutions with the resources to continue to strengthen the international community of registered Signs of Safety trainers and consultants, so together we have the best chance to use the Signs of Safety as a platform for a (r)evolution in the crazy modern world of over-anxious, bureaucratic child protection.
+- Provides Elia with the resources to continue to strengthen the international community of registered Signs of Safety trainers and consultants, so together we have the best chance to use the Signs of Safety as a platform for a (r)evolution in the crazy modern world of over-anxious, bureaucratic child protection.

 How do I find out who is licensed?